UKPythonAssociation/community.uk.python.org/pages/john-pinner-award.md

 the UK.

 It is awarded annually at PyCon UK to those who freely contribute their time and effort for the good of the community.
+Recipients are given a Pythonic medal and a free ticket to the next year's conference.

 Nominations are made by members of the community, and recipients are chosen based on these nominations by a small panel of previous recipients, chaired by